Medically reviewed on August 25, 2017.

 Liver Dose Adjustments

-Mild to moderate hepatic insufficiency due to cirrhosis: 600 mg orally every 8 hours
+Mild to moderate liver dysfunction due to cirrhosis: 600 mg orally every 8 hours

-Concomitant delavirdine (400 mg 3 times a day): Consider reducing the dose to 600 mg orally every 8 hours; indinavir and delavirdine should be administered at least 1 hour apart on an empty stomach
+-Coadministration with delavirdine (400 mg 3 times a day): Dose reduction to 600 mg orally every 8 hours should be considered.

-Concomitant itraconazole (200 mg twice a day): Dose reduction of indinavir to 600 mg orally every 8 hours is recommended.
+-Coadministration with itraconazole (200 mg twice a day) or ketoconazole: Dose should be reduced to 600 mg orally every 8 hours.

 Data not available